digawp/cs3103-crawler/README.md

 2. `./configure && make && [sudo] make install`

+3. (May not be necessary) export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib

-3. (May not be necessary) `sudo ldconfig`
+4. (May not be necessary) `sudo ldconfig`

 Any problem with htmlcxx installations: go to their INSTALL file (in the package) or google it.
+Note that the problem usually surface only during program compilation and/or runtime.

 ### Linux

 The program was built on Ubuntu 15.04, and tested (ran) on [to be filled in].
 Not guaranteed to work on any other platform.
 Definitely won't work on non-Unix environments as the socket codes are Unix(Linux)-specific.

+### Regex

+The program uses C++11 regex standard library.
+Make sure your C++ compiler supports it (for `gcc`, minimum version is 4.9).

 ## Building